 Resetting is easy, access panel open, switch to off, then on, seconds later all is well, however if this were to be used unattended then it would be no use at all.
 I’ve continued to test the camera in partial shade, it lasted more than 24 hours, the charge level looking great throughout.
 At the end of it around teatime it failed – again for no good reason.

-When asked, Banggood immediately quickly sent off a replacement for the ESCAN, this time branded “Watchmen” with a different App called uBell.
-In the meantime I put the camera in our pergola away from bright sunlight and the worst of the heat where it performed flawlessly for several days then failed again on Aug 10 (of course, being under the pergola limits what I can do with it and that bracket will have to go at some point).
+When I had trouble with the original ESCAM, Banggood offered to quickly sent off a replacement, this time branded “Watchmen” and with a different App called uBell.
+In the meantime I put the original camera in our pergola away from bright sunlight and the worst of the heat where it performed flawlessly for several days then failed again on Aug 10 2019 (of course, being under the pergola limits what I can do with it and eventually the Watchmen ended up outside 24-7 in full sunlight).

-When I finally gave up using this camera in bright sinlight as it would simply not stay on reliably, I emailed Banggood and suggested that this was a non-starter from a reliability perspective and made two suggestions: send me a replacement of a similar model from another manufacturer.
-They first chose the latter, which is up and running and I have to say, firstly excellent speed of response getting a new model here to Spain and secondly, up to now , weeks later, not a single issue impressed.
-See separate review.
+When I finally gave up using the ESCAM camera in bright sunlight as it would simply not stay on reliably, I emailed Banggood again and suggested that this was a non-starter from a reliability perspective and made two suggestions: send me something different.
+They chose the latter and sent me the Watchmen camera, which is running constantly and I have to say, firstly excellent speed of response getting a new model here to Spain and secondly, up to now, 15 months later, not a single issue.
+Impressed.

-Sizes, info and more pictures: suffice it to say for now that the ESCAM is a monster, running entirely off the sun and talking over WIFI.
-I’ve not plugged it in or physically connected it to anything.
+Sizes, info and more pictures: suffice it to say for now that the ESCAM was a monster, running entirely off the sun and talking over WIFI.
+It never needed physically connected it to anything.
 After being in transit for several weeks (thanks to a pretty useless courier mentioned elsewhere) and after getting only half an hour of sun, the camera came up straight away, IR lights running at full steam, it then lasted the night and was working perfectly the next morning morning but see comments about reliability.

 Construction is mainly white coated metal.